eddpeterson/theBucketList/Readme.md

 # DONE:
 ## Basic operations to manage todos
 * Add todo, with title, due date, status (not a dropdown)
 * Drop todo in one of the categories:personal, family, friends, work, social
 * Allow users to change the sorting and persist it in the datastore
+* Allow user to rename the todo by double clicking on it

 # TODO:
-* Allow user to rename the todo by double clicking on it
+* Improve todo rename functionality by adding: Cancel button + Esc key and saving on Enter key
+* Add unit test for title validation and add appropriate handling in rename functionality
 * Allow user to rename the todo by showing "rename" button when mouse over
 * Allow user to set status of a todo from none to active, completed wen mouse over